faros-ai/airbyte-connectors/sources/googlecalendar-source/README.md

 ```

 #### Run
-Then return to the GoogleCalendar connector directory and run any of the connector
+Then return to the Google Calendar connector directory and run any of the connector
 commands as follows:
 ```
 docker run --rm googlecalendar-source spec